-If you see any of these problems with your cat’s eyes, then you should take her to the vet for a checkup.
+If you see any of these problems with your cat’s eyes, then you should take your kitty to the vet for a checkup:

 - Squinting eyes: Sure, cats may squint their eyes on occasion, such as in very bright light.
-But if she’s never opening her eyes fully, it may be a sign that she feels pain or her eye was scratched.
+But if they’re never opening their eyes fully, it may be a sign that they feel pain or their eye was scratched.

-- Crusty discharge: If your cat has a lot of crusty discharge around her eyes, this could be a sign that her eyes are very sick.
+- Crusty discharge: If your cat has a lot of crusty discharge around their eyes, this could be a sign that their eyes are very sick.

-- Red eyes: If your cat’s eyes are red or cloudy, take her to the vet.
+- Red eyes: If your cat’s eyes are red or cloudy, take your kitty to the vet.

 Cause Of Eye Problems

 - Upper respiratory infections can cause eye discharge that’s pus-like.
-Your cat may paw at her eye if she’s feeling uncomfortable.
+Your cat may paw at their eye if they’re feeling uncomfortable.

 - Pink eye can cause your cat’s eyes to look red and swollen and have a thick discharge.

-- A scratched cornea can cause your cat to blink too frequently and it can lead to her eyes having discharge or tearing up.
+- A scratched cornea can cause your cat to blink too frequently, and it can lead to their eyes having discharge or tearing up.
 Allergies can also cause similar symptoms.

 - FIV, FeLV, FIP, and even feline herpes can cause eye problems.
 Your vet may consider these possibilities if your cat’s eyes exhibit symptoms.